sassoftware/viya4-monitoring-kubernetes/samples/gke-monitoring/README.md

 ### Prometheus Server

-SAS Viya metrics are provided as HTTP-HTTPS metric endpoints that are read by a Prometheus server, such as the one deployed with the SAS Viya monitoring components.
+SAS Viya metrics are provided as HTTP-HTTPS metric endpoints that are read by a Prometheus server, such as the one deployed with the SAS Viya Monitoring components.

 Google [supports Prometheus metrics](https://cloud.google.com/stackdriver/docs/solutions/gke/prometheus) by watching data as it is collected by the Prometheus server.
 Google then converts and exports that data to Google Cloud Operations.

-Before using this sample, you must [deploy the SAS Viya monitoring components](../README.md), including the Prometheus server.
+Before using this sample, you must [deploy the SAS Viya Monitoring components](../README.md), including the Prometheus server.

 ### Stackdriver Prometheus Sidecar